imklubb/Archipelago-Toy-Story-2/README.md

    Be careful to avoid clicking "TAStudio" below it in the menu, as this is known to delete your savefile.
 4. In the Lua Console window, go to `Script > Open Script…`.
-5. Open **`ts2.lua`** (the all-in-one Toy Story 2 script).
-That's the only script you need — it includes the BizHawk connector, so there's nothing else to load.
+5. Open **`ts2.lua`** from your `Archipelago/data/lua/` folder.
+That's the only script you need — it includes the BizHawk connector, so there's nothing else to load. **It must be opened from `data/lua/`**; loading it from another location (e.g. your Downloads folder) will fail with a `socket.lua: The specified module could not be found` error, because the script won't be able to locate Archipelago's networking library.
 6. The emulator and client will eventually connect to each other.
 The Toy Story 2 Client window should indicate that it connected and recognized Toy Story 2.
 7. To connect the client to the server, enter your room's address and port (e.g.